 If you’re craving something more scenic, head to Queen Elizabeth II Botanic Park.
 Stroll through the romantic gardens, passing traditional Caymanian cottages along the way.
 The park is even home to elusive blue iguanas, another win for animal enthusiasts visiting George Town.

 The mere mention of Aruba brings to mind translucent waters and endless beaches.
 Quaint Oranjestad, the capital city and thriving port town, possesses a romantic Dutch flair.
 Couples might spend their entire vacation in Aruba laid out on a beach, and that would be a great way to spend a getaway.

-Yet for all its fantastic beaches—like Eagle Beach and Palm Beach, both loved by locals and visitors alike—there’s more to Aruba than meets the eye.
+Yet for all of Aruba’s fantastic beaches—like Eagle Beach and Palm Beach, both loved by locals and visitors alike—there’s more to the island than meets the eye.
 Learn about coral restoration efforts at Palm Island, or take your beloved on a special trip to the Natural Bridge, an geological wonder made of solid coral.

 Cozumel fuses the Caribbean lifestyle with Mayan history and Mexican culture.
 It’s a lively, energetic destination that sparks romance and intrigue, from its stunning beaches to its ancient ruins at San Gervasio and Chichen Itza.

 While on a couple’s vacation in Cozumel, a trip to Playa Mia is a must.
 This resort and beach park is a thrill for all ages, home to 200-foot water slides, wave running, lazy rivers, and entertainment for every type of adventurer.
 Aside from being one of the best islands for snorkeling, Cozumel is also famous for its dolphin encounters at Dolphinaris, where you can feed, swim with, and interact with these friendly creatures.